fablabbcn/knowledge/docs/fabrication/machines/precious_plastic_shredder.md

 ## Maintenance

-Under normal opperation the main mainenace required is cleaning out any material after use.
+Under normal operation the main mainenace required is cleaning out any material after use.
 This should be done by the user as part of the use of the machine.

 ## Useful information

  - Fit the mesh to the underside of the machine.
 This can be tricky but is a nessacery step.
  - It is possible to run the machine backwards to clear material with the direction switch.
-This is a manual opperation and works for the duration of the switch being held in the direction.
+This is a manual operation and works for the duration of the switch being held in the direction.
- - The machine will automatically cut off when the motor is overloaded and the red light will illuminate to notify the opperator of an issue.
+ - The machine will automatically cut off when the motor is overloaded and the red light will illuminate to notify the operator of an issue.
  - The lid of the shredder has an electronic cutoff that prevents that motor from working while the lid is open.

 ### External resources